 The good news

 Despite the lack of concrete testing, Dr Farrell is confident in the future ovarian cancer treatments and diagnostics.

 “Look, things are improving for women with ovarian cancer,” she explains.
-“There’s more targeted treatments, more effective chemotherapy-type treatments for women who have a BRCA mutation, and there’s also the use of PARP inhibitors (for example, Olaparib), which has just been approved for PBS funding as treatment for many women with primary ovarian, fallopian tube or peritoneal cancer.
+“There are more targeted treatments, more effective chemotherapy-type treatments for women who have a BRCA mutation, and there’s also the use of PARP inhibitors (for example, Olaparib), which has just been approved for PBS funding as a treatment for many women with a primary ovarian, fallopian tube or peritoneal cancer.
 These are all targeted treatments that are showing improved survival in many women with ovarian cancer.”

 However, Dr Farrell points out that while these treatments are having some success, it is very important to be aware of your own personal risk so that you can discuss the options for prevention with your GP.